vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 70 commits since the previous release, including 28 fixes.
+More than 73 commits since the previous release, including 29 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun Feb  6 02:16:50 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Feb  7 02:04:19 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER